-Figures 1 & 2: Botrytis sporulation and flowers with flecks of discoloration during humid conditions.
+Figures 1 & 2: Botrytis sporulation and flowers with flecks of discoloration during humid conditions on Viola (on left) and petunia blooms (on right).
 Photos by L. Pundt

 Leaf spots may develop a zonate pattern.
 Spots may develop where shedding flowers drop onto leaves below.
+Tan stem cankers can develop from blighted leaves on basil, rosemary, fuchsia, poinsettia, and other plants.